• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-I luv your questions and always try to make time to put them in my blogging calendar because you are one of the reasons I blog.
+Ad always try to make time to put them in my blogging calendar.
+You are one of the reasons I blog.
 Look at the one I want to help you with today.
-I can never answer questions like this with just a short answer because I want you to always be in the know.
-I’m giving you a heads up now that I got long winded have many details today.

 “Hi there Tina!!